labuladong/fucking-algorithm/interview/LRU Algorithm.md

 1. Take a parameter, `capacity`, as the maximum size; then
 2. Implement two APIs:
     * `put(key, val)`: to store key-value pair
-    * `get(key)`: return the value associated with the key; return -1 if key doesn't exist.
+    * `get(key)`: return the value associated with the key; return -1 if the key doesn't exist.
 3. The time complexity for both `get` and `put` should be __O(1)__.

-Let's use an example to understand how LRU algorithm works.
+Let's use an example to understand how the LRU algorithm works.

 ```cpp
 /* Cache capacity is 2 */